-However there is no real proof for this theory.
-Instead, it may be that language was a by-product of another adaptation, rather than something that evolved independently itself.
+However, there is no real proof for this theory.
+Instead, it may be that language was a by-product of another adaptation, rather than something that was selected for.
 It may simply be that as our brains evolved to be better at complex tasks like making tools, the structures for communication came into being, and so language appeared.

 Learning to speak

-Learning language requires complex processing, and anyone who has tried to learn a foreign language as an adult will testify that it isn't easy.
-Yet young babies seem to handle it with little difficulty.
+Learning language requires complex processing, and anyone who has tried to learn a foreign language as an adult will testify it isn't easy.
+Yet young babies seem to handle it fine.
 This has led to the idea that infants' brains are somehow primed to learn language, but that as we grow, this ability disappears, or at least reduces.

 Language in the brain

-Historically, researchers have identified 2 main brain areas to be vital in language processing, through studies on people with damage to these areas.
+Historically, researchers have identified two main brain areas vital in language processing through studies on people with damage to these areas.
 These are in the left hemisphere of the brain in most people and are called Wernicke's and Broca’s areas, after the people who discovered them.

 One theory is that the cues to the word you are searching for have caused you brain to recall another, similar word, which then blocks access to the word you want.
 Another idea is that the activation level of the word is strong enough for you to detect it is there, but not strong enough to access it directly.
-We know that people store memories in different ways, such as through motion, sound, colour or touch.
-This means we can sometimes find it difficult to "translate" a word from memory that hasn't been used in a while- this could be another explanation for Tip-of-the-tongue syndrome.
-Storing memories in varied ways allows us to pack more information in, but sometimes makes it harder to unravel when we need it
+We also know that people store memories in different ways, such as through motion, sound, colour or touch.
+And this means we can sometimes find it difficult to "translate" a word from memory that hasn't been used in a while.

 Do animals have language?

-This article was written by the Things We Don’t Know editorial team, with contributions from Ginny Smith, and Cait Percy.
+This article was written by the Things We Don’t Know editorial team, with contributions from Ginny Smith, Cait Percy, and Rowena Fletcher-Wood.